In the studio

-A constant fascination with Italy, and Venice in particular, keeps this as the main subject.
-Living each piece as it takes shape, Turton recreates opulent and theatrical architectural Italian cityscapes, using quick brush strokes in a limited palette of black, gold, red, white and brown.
-The treatment of details fluctuates between ornate and seemingly unfinished elements, and the rare inclusion of figures sees them fade into the paintings like ghosts from a bygone era.
+Watercolours are often used more like oils, with layering and additional charcoal, pastel, gouache and acrylic, revealing leanings towards Impressionism and Abstract Expressionism.
+Living each piece as it takes shape, Turton recreates heavy and theatrical architectural Italian cityscapes, using a limited palette of black, gold, red, white and brown.
+Details fluctuate between ornate and unfinished, and the rare inclusion of figures sees them fade into the paintings like ghosts from a bygone era.
 Buildings and objects hint at a secret inner life, while shadows envelope the viewer in a dark comforting blanket.

 The ‘black period’ is inspired by night-time winter wanderings through the city but the use of black was not a conscious decision and one can only hypothesise the reasons for its primary use.
 Perhaps it reflects the decaying beauty of Venice, melancholic and haunting - a Grande Dame, no longer young but you can see that she was, and is still, a great beauty, adorning herself with her most treasured jewels, her fog wrapping you in a silent veil.
 Venice has secrets, hidden in the ambiguity of the mask - one face shows exquisite beauty; the other exquisite ugliness.
 It's like you can have something beautiful but it comes at a price.
 Or perhaps it is simply the artists preference for shadows over spotlights, finding a strange comfort in the dark.